José S. Palma: Metropolitan Archbishop of Cebu

 On October 15, 2010, he was appointed Metropolitan Archbishop of Cebu, replacing Cardinal Ricardo Vidal, who had been archbishop for 29 years.
 He was installed on January 13, 2011, at the Cebu Metropolitan Cathedral.
 He served as vice-president of the Catholic Bishops Conference of the Philippines from December 1, 2009, until July 11, 2011, on which he was elected president.

-In 2018, he joined the Order of Preachers.
+In 2018, he was received into the Priestly Fraternity of Saint Dominic, a Third Order under the Order of Preachers.

 Pope Francis named him a member of the Pontifical Council for Culture on November 11, 2019.

 In December 2024, Archbishop Palma suspended indefinitely the celebration of Traditional Tridentine Mass (TLM) in the Roman Catholic Archdiocese of Cebu until further notice.

-After 14 years of leading the Archdiocese of Cebu, Pope Leo XIV accepted his retirement at the age of 75 (the mandatory retirement age for bishops) on July 16, 2025, and appointed Alberto Uy, Bishop of Tagbilaran, as his successor.
+After 14 years of leading the Archdiocese of Cebu, Pope Leo XIV accepted his retirement at the age of 75 (the mandatory retirement age for bishops) on July 16, 2025, and appointed Alberto Uy, Bishop of Tagbilaran, as his successor, effective upon Uy's installation on September 30, 2025.